 2 – Tripod Shoulder Pad

 There are many different ways to carry a tripod, and it essentially comes down to a mix of personal preference and the weight of your camera bag.
-If you use a small travel tripod, it’s unlikely that you will find the need for a tripod shoulder pad.
+If you use a small travel tripod such as the Ulanzi Travel Tripod, it’s unlikely that you will need a tripod shoulder pad.
 However, if you use larger 2-series or 3-series tripods with heavy ball heads or gimbals mounted, there can be times when this is a great comfort.

 If my camera bag is already heavy and I’m using a heavy tripod, there are times when I prefer to hand-carry my tripod rather than upsetting the balance by strapping it to the side of the bag.
 I usually alternate between carrying with one hand or the other and hefting it up onto my shoulder when I’m doing this.
 Instead of trying to balance it perfectly on my bag’s shoulder strap, it’s much nicer to have a thick, cushy tripod shoulder pad which I can then wedge up against the strap for stability.